ducky/play-midnight/README.md

 1. Clone Repository
 2. Install Dependencies
-  1. Optionally install yarn if you don't have it yet `npm install -g yarn`
+3. Optionally install yarn if you don't have it yet `brew install yarn` if you have homebrew, or `npm install -g yarn`
-  2.  `cd` into the directory and run `yarn` (or `npm install` if you don't want to use yarn)
+4. `cd` into the directory and run `yarn` (or `npm install` if you don't want to use yarn)
-3. Build Changes
+5. Build Changes
-  1. To build your changes, run `npm run build` and it should process everything.
+6. To build your changes, run `yarn start` (or `npm run start`) and it should process everything.
-  2. To watch all files for changes (easier), run `npm run watch`
-4. In Chrome, go to `chrome://extensions` and toggle the `Developer Mode` option (top right) to "On"
+7. In Chrome, go to `chrome://extensions` and toggle the `Developer Mode` option (top right) to "On"
-5. Click `Load Unpacked Extension` and load up your main Play Midnight folder (the one containing `manifest.json`)
+8. Click `Load Unpacked Extension` and load up your main Play Midnight folder (the one containing `manifest.json`)
-6. Make changes at your leisure!
+9. Make changes at your leisure!

-**Note:** If you're on Windows and are having any issues with `node-sass` you may need to install python (I've been using `v2.7.12`) and alternatively MSBUILD which comes with Visual Studio Express.

 ### About